Starting a welding business or any other business, can be tough.

 That is the beautiful thing about working for small machine shops.
 They buy the material and supply labor for machining.
 You just pick up the parts and assemble and weld.
 You only have to figure the labor and you don’t have to take on the risk of buying material and then have to wait to get paid.
 You will still have to wait on payment buy you only risk your time, not money and time.

-For tig welding start at one dollar per inch of weld plus a dollar per tack weld.
+For tig welding start out at least one dollar per inch of weld plus a dollar per tack weld.
 (Remember that for round parts, multiply the diameter by 3.14) This should be very worthwhile for you if you get the job.
 For multipass welds like for pipe welding, figure in every pass.
 For example for 6 inch schedule 40 pipe, it might take 3 passes.
 That is approximately 18 inches per pass.
 3 x 18 =54.
 Add another 4 dollars for 4 tacks and you are up to 58.
 58 bucks per 6 inch pipe weld. sounds a little low to me but Its a starting place.

 Starting a Welding Business/Equipment